Flutter, an Ideal Framework for Algorithmic Art?

 For the first version I wanted to tackle the following:

-- Canvas aware iteration: something from Solandra, basically I should be able to iterate over the Canvas in intuitive ways without having to write a bunch of repetitive boilerplate.
+• Canvas-aware iteration: something from Solandra; basically, I should be able to iterate over the canvas in intuitive ways without having to write a bunch of repetitive boilerplate.

-but I can't do anything other than describe something to be drawn with it. - Pseudo Randomness: I'd want a simple, consistently seeded set of methods for common distributions.
+• Pseudo-randomness: I'd want a simple, consistently seeded set of methods for common distributions.

 Colour

-I created a helper to create a Color
+I created a helper to create a Color from hue, saturation, lightness, and (typically optionally exposed) alpha.

 Color fromHSLA(double h, double s, double l, double a)